-Rooming, boarding and lodging houses are residential properties where a room is available for rent.
+Rooming houses are residential properties where rooms are available for rent to three or more people.
 The landlord is called the proprietor.
 Tenants are called residents.

 The proprietor can enter the common areas of the property without giving notice and may also live in the property.
 Shared facilities and utilities like electricity are available for residents.
 Extra services such as meals and laundry may also be included.